 Cannabis & Antibiotics

 Cannabis is a powerful anti-inflammatory, which is one of the primary reasons for its continued increase in consumption across the globe.
-However, can you take THC and CBD with antibiotics?
+However, can you take THC and CBD with antibiotics, considering the potential antibiotics and cannabis interaction?

-Cannabis and antibiotics are currently not considered to be contraindicated.
+Cannabis and antibiotics, including CBD-antibiotic effectiveness when paired together, are currently not considered to be contraindicated.
 While still ongoing, the current research regarding interactions between cannabis medicine and antibiotics is somewhat limited.

-- An increased potential for experiencing side effects related to the use of antibiotics, such as vomiting, nausea, and/or diarrhea.
+- An increased potential for experiencing side effects of antibiotics, such as vomiting, nausea, and/or diarrhea, when combined with cannabis medicine.

 - Antibiotics may cause a reduction in CBD levels.

-Based on the evidence available, the consensus appears to be that the potential for interaction is low, and patients should be made aware of the increased potential for vomiting, nausea, and/or diarrhea.
+Based on the evidence available, the consensus appears to be that the potential for interaction is low, and patients should be made aware of the increased potential for vomiting, nausea, and/or diarrhea when combining cannabis medicine with antibiotics.

-The increased risk of antibiotic related side effects I likely due to the potential for cannabis to inhibit certain enzymes (cytochrome p450 enzymes) within the liver.
-These enzymes are involved in the biosynthesis of some antibiotics such as erythromycin, miocamycin and troleandomycin.
+The increased risk of antibiotic-related side effects is likely due to the potential for cannabis to inhibit certain enzymes (cytochrome p450 enzymes) within the liver.
+These enzymes are involved in the biosynthesis of some antibiotics such as erythromycin, miocamycin, and troleandomycin.

-Should a patient begin to experience any of these negative side effects, it is recommended that they consider reducing their cannabis medicine dosage, or discontinuing their cannabis medicine treatment until the course of antibiotics is complete.
+Should a patient begin to experience any of these negative side effects, it is recommended that they consider reducing their cannabis medicine dosage or discontinuing their cannabis medicine treatment until the course of antibiotics is complete as there might be a negative antibiotics and cannabis interaction.
 When reducing or ceasing dosage, patients should also be advised that they may experience a temporary worsening of the symptoms for which they are taking cannabis, such as pain or sleep disturbance.
 This is necessary to prioritize the antibiotics treatment.

 Beyond the research in the area of drug interaction potentials, there has also been some study regarding the possible antibiotic and antimicrobial properties of cannabis.